vbarboza/aybabtu/README.md

-# Twitter Bot Crawler
+# Bozo Twitter Bot Crawler

 ![Bozo](https://upload.wikimedia.org/wikipedia/commons/d/da/Bob_bell_bozo_roy_brown_cooky_1976.JPG)

-## TL;DR

-"All your ~~bases~~ bots are belong to us."

 ## Roadmap

+1. List bot accounts.
+1. Build a tweet dataset (with metadata) from multiple bot accounts.
-1. Fetch tweets from a given Twitter account.
+1. Explore tweets from a bot account.
+1. Explore retweets from a bot account.
+1. Explore hashtags from a bot account.
+1. Explore replies from a bot account.
+1. Explore mentions in tweets a bot account.
+1. Explore location of multiple bot accounts.
+1. Explore accounts multiple bot accounts follow.
+1. Explore duplicated tweets (excluding retweets) in multiple bot accounts.
-1. Find copies of tweets (excluding retweets) from a given Twitter account.
+1. Explore timestamps of tweets from multiple bot accounts.
-1. Build a _bot-like_ tweets dataset with metadata.
-1. Track down the tweet source by timestamps.
-1. Track down automatic answers by timestamps.
+1. Explore timestamps of replies from multiple bot accounts.
+1. Explore timestamps of replies from multiple bot accounts.
+1. Explore Twitter threads context and correlation with bot replies.
-1. Train a model to classify _bot-like_ and natural tweets.
+1. Train a model to classify between bots and people.
-1. Make an index of _bot-like_ Twitter accounts.
+1. Make an index of bots.
-1. Train a model to correlate tweets with the thread topic.
+1. Flag Twitter bot accounts.
-1. Warn Twitter users in a thread regarding robots.
+1. Warn Twitter users in a thread regarding bots.
-1. Flag _bot-like_ Twitter accounts.

 ## Requirements

+A simple `requirements.txt` file is available for ease of configuration.
+Just run:

 ```
 pip install -r requiremets.txt